lilintech/cyberblog/src/content/post/dual-boot/index.md

 tags: ["operating systems", "windows", "storage"]
 ---
 ## The Process
-I have always wanted to use a Linux Operating System by itself rather than just using a Virtual machine hesitated since my PC was slow and I could only upgrade it to 6GB RAM at the time.
-Pushing away all the discouraging factors, I decided to dual boot my PC anyway but with BlackArch which is an Arch-based distro which was a brave move considering I had never interacted with it before and you have to manually setup everything.
+I have always wanted to use a Linux Operating System by itself rather than just using a Virtual machine but I hesitated since my PC at the time was slow and I could only upgrade it to 6GB RAM at the time.

+Pushing away all the discouraging factors, I decided to dual boot my PC anyway but with BlackArch, which is an Arch-based distro and it was a brave move considering I had never interacted with it before and you have to manually setup everything.
 I just wanted a brief moment of being able to say “I use Arch btw”.

 In the process I went through a lot of errors and learnt a lot through them which made me glad that I had taken the risk regardless of the experience I had at the time and I’m glad to share what I learnt.